Benchmarking Your 401(k) Accumulation

 Always pay yourself first

 Possibly without exception, one of the best personal finance strategies is to “pay yourself first”, which means automatically routing a specified contribution from each paycheck into a savings or investment account.
 Traditional 401(k) participants receive the added tax benefits of pre-tax contributions and tax-deferred growth inside their 401(k) accounts.
+Traditional IRA and SEP IRA accounts also allow for pre-tax contributions and tax-deferred growth albeit with different annual contribution limits.

 How am I doing?